 In the preliminary rounds, the side to be argued by each team will be allocated at the same time as notification of the draw.
-In the quarterfinal, semi-final and final rounds it will be decided by the toss of a coin, in the presence of the National Administrator (contra Official Rule 8.6).
+In the quarter-final, semi-final and final rounds it will be decided by the toss of a coin, in the presence of the National Administrator (contra Official Rule 8.6).
+The higher ranked team will be given the right to call the toss.
+The winner of the toss will have the pleading option.
 However, if two teams have already mooted against each other in the preliminary rounds, the team which argued for the applicant in the earlier round will argue for the respondent.